BCelina/Labyrinth/README.md

 Compile *.java and then run Labyrinth.
 To play the game.

 Controls to play:
-  ESC- to exit game
+  ESC- to exit game;
-  W/Up - go up
+  W/Up - go up;
-  S/Down - go down
+  S/Down - go down;
-  A/Left - go left
+  A/Left - go left;
-  D/Right - go right
+  D/Right - go right;
-  Enter - give up, show solution
+  Enter - give up, show solution;

 Check LabyrinthGame.pdf or LabyrinthGame.docx for the documentation.